 Pregnancy Recovery Center at Magee-Womens Hospital of UPMC

-- Providing medical support to prevent withdrawal during pregnancy
+- Providing medicine-assisted treatment to help prevent withdrawal during pregnancy

-- Preventing illicit use, thereby minimizing fetal exposure to illicit substances and engaging the mother as a leader in her recovery
+- Engaging the mother as a leader in her recovery

 - Behavioral health counseling, in conjunction with the Perinatal Addiction Center of Western Psychiatric Institute and Clinic of UPMC

 - Social services support from licensed social workers

 How to be Eligibility for the PRC Program